rgthree/rgthree-comfy/README.md

 > <details>
 >    <summary>ℹ️ <i>More Information</i></summary>
 >
->    - Evaluate almost any kind of input and more, and choose your output from INT, FLOAT, STRING, or BOOL.
+>    - Evaluate almost any kind of input and more, and choose your output from INT, FLOAT, STRING, or BOOLEAN.
 >    - Connect some nodes and do simply math operations like `a + b` or `ceil(1 / 2)`.
 >    - Or do more advanced things, like input an image, and get the width like `a.shape[2]`.
 >    - Even more powerful, you can target nodes in the prompt that's sent to the backend.
 For instance; if you have a Power Lora Loader node at id #5, and want to get a comma-delimited list of the enabled loras, you could enter: